Pepe Martí: 2025

 Martí continued with Campos Racing for the 2025 season, alongside his fellow Red Bull junior Arvid Lindblad.
 Aiming to "fight at the front", he qualified a disappointing 12th in the Melbourne opener, but made improvements in the sprint race to take eighth.
 Martí qualified 11th again in Bahrain, and stormed through the pack in the sprint race, overtaking Joshua Dürksen to take his first win of the season.
 Another explosive lap in the feature race launched him into fifth, and eventually barely missed out on a podium to Leonardo Fornaroli by four tenths at the chequered flag.
 In Jeddah, Martí battled intensely with Richard Verschoor for the lead, but a mistake mid-race saw him drop to third behind teammate Lindblad.
 Despite that, Martí was promoted to second place following a penalty for Verschoor.
 He finished the feature race in fifth place, allowing him to move up to second in the championship.

-A pointless outing in Imola dropped him outside the top five in the standings, and was followed by a double retirement in Monaco.
+A pointless outing in Imola dropped Martí outside the top five in the standings, and was followed by a double retirement in Monaco.
 Martí returned to the points during the Barcelona feature race, where a good start rewarded the Spaniard with sixth place.
 He earned his second win of the year during the Austrian sprint race, having made a great start before passing Dürksen for the lead.
 In the feature race, he was set for a potential podium but received a ten-second penalty for hitting Victor Martins, dropping him to sixth.
 He made up ten positions in the Silverstone Feature race and secured points in ninth place, before taking a solid points haul with fifth and fourth in Spa-Francorchamps.
 In the Budapest sprint race Martí had a tense battle for the lead with teammate Lindblad, but eventually emerged victorious of the two, leading home for his third win.
 A slow pit stop in the feature race prevented him from scoring more points; he finished tenth.